gaspardpetit/LexiDiff.NET/README.md

 }
 ```

-The `LexDiffResult` result contains a list of operation (delete, insert, equal) which, when applied onto the original string, generates the second:
+The `LexiDiffResult` result contains a list of operation (delete, insert, equal) which, when applied onto the original string, generates the second:

 > Alice was <del>beginning to </del>get<ins>ting</ins> very tired <del>of</del><ins>to</ins> sit<del>ting</del> by her sister on the bank, <del>and of having</del><ins>with</ins> nothing to do.